Constant mean curvature graphs in $\mathbb{H}^3$ defined in exterior domains: Main results

-\begin{lemma} Given $R>0,$ let $D_R$ be the disk of radius $R$ centered at the origin of $E_H.$ Then there is a function $f_R : E_H \backslash D_R \to \R$ satisfying: \begin{enumerate} \item[(i)] $f_R$ vanishes on $\partial D_R;$ \item[(ii)] $f_R$ has cmc $H$ $X-$graph which is tangent to the $X-$Killing cylinder that passes through $\partial D_R;$ \item[(iii)] $f_R$ is bounded by $B(H);$ \item[(iv)] The gradient of $f_R$ at $x$ goes to zero, as $x$ goes to infinity. \item[(v)] $f_R$ depends only on the distance to the origin of $E_H.$ \end{enumerate} \end{lemma}
+\begin{lemma} Given $R>0,$ let $D_R$ be the ball of radius $R$ centered at the origin of $E_H.$ Then there is a function $f_R : E_H \backslash D_R \to \R$ satisfying: \begin{enumerate} \item[(i)] $f_R$ vanishes on $\partial D_R;$ \item[(ii)] $f_R$ has CMC $H$ $X-$graph which is tangent to the $X-$Killing cyllinder that passes through $\partial D_R;$ \item[(iii)] $f_R$ is bounded by $B(H);$ \item[(iv)] The gradient of $f_R$ at $x$ goes to zero, as $x$ goes to infinity. \item[(v)] $f_R$ depends only on the distance to the origin of $E_H.$ \end{enumerate} \end{lemma}

 \begin{proof}